IanLunn/Sequence/DOCUMENTATION.md

 - `true`: Use a previous button with the default CSS selector (`.sequence-prev`)
 - `false`: Don't use a previous button
-- CSS Selector: Use a previous button but change the default selector to something of your own liking.
+- class/ID selector: Use a previous button but change the default selector to a class/ID selector of you liking

 Note: the button must be added to the HTML manually.